SamujjwalSam/Short-text_GNN/Readme.md

     4. Expand URLs and add words from the URLs
     5. Calculate edge weights
     6. Use BERTweet to generate token embeddings
+    7. Replace numbers with #D
+    8. Search and replace phone numbers